Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 \subsubsection{Regression Model Performance}

-We use a custom defined performance metric, called \textit{r-accuracy}, in the regression model, which is computed as follows: Let a vector of true labels \( y \) and a vector of predicted labels \( \hat{y} \) be given.
-Then, we define the performance metric {r-accuracy} as

-where \( \epsilon \) is a predefined threshold for near-zero values.
+We use a custom-defined performance metric, called \textit{r-accuracy}, in the regression model, which is computed as follows: Let a vector of true labels \( y \) and a vector of predicted labels \( \hat{y} \) be given.
+Then, we define the performance metric {r-accuracy} as where \( \epsilon \) is a predefined threshold for near-zero values.
 Our purpose in developing this performance metric is to consider predictions with the same sign as the actual relative difference as correctly categorized, regardless of their magnitude, and to also accept LP predictions in cases where SDP is tighter than LP by at most $\epsilon$ (the logic here is that one might opt for a slightly weaker LP relaxation since it is computationally less demanding).
 This metric also provides the advantage of making rough comparisons with classification accuracy.
-In this study, $\epsilon$ is determined as $10^{-1}$.
+In this study, $\epsilon$ is chosen as $10^{-2}$.

-We report {r-accuracy} as the main performance criterion in the classification experiments reported in Table~\ref{tab:regression-LPvsSDP} for two regressors: Random Forest and Gradient Boosting.
-Our preliminary experiments have shown that Support Vector Regressor is again consistently outperformed by these two classifiers.

-For each experiment-setup pair, we highlight the regressor that performs the best with bold characters.
-In this comparison, two methods are tied with 12 wins.
-In terms of the average accuracy among all experiments, these two regressors have similar performance again with 0.9476 and 0.9481 for Random Forest and Gradient Boosting, respectively.
-Although the accuracy metric in the classification task and the r-accuracy metric in the regression task are only partially comparable, we think that the latter might provide additional insights for relaxation selection purposes.
-This is due to the fact that the computational effort is somehow incorporated in the calculation of the r-accuracy metric, which is clearly a very important consideration.

-Results of the regression task are arguably more convincing than that of the classification task.
-In particular, we report that for most experiment-setup pairs, there is at least one classifier with an r-accuracy of at least 0.95.
-Three exceptions with below 0.90 r-accuracy are Experiments 6, 9 and 10, where only the DI setup is applicable.
-As this observation is common for both classification and regression tasks, it might be worthwhile to explore ways to improve this setup, potentially with other dimension-independent features.

-In terms of the r-accuracy vs. applicability trade-off, one can argue that the regression task is more suitable for the DI setup as the r-accuracy reduction when switched from fDD to sDD, and from sDD to DI is almost negligible among all experiments.
-An interesting comparison can be made between Experiment ID 3 and 11, for which the test sets have the same dimensionality $(n,m)$ but the training sets have entirely different dimensionality.
-In this case, although ID 11 is trained using instances with a different $(n,m)$ combination, due to the larger training data size, the r-accuracy is considerably higher.
-This suggests that it is possible to train models with smaller instance dimensions (and larger training sets) to predict the favorable relaxations for instances with larger instance dimensions.
-We conclude this section by emphasizing the compelling nature of the DI setup among the three setups considered in our study.

-We report the details of the experimental results of the regression task with additional performance metrics in Appendix~\ref{app:detailedResultsLPvsSDP}.